 The story of how the Tai Kwun Centre came into being raises a number of questions about the meaning of heritage.
 Who should define heritage and what goals should it serve?
 What is worthy of preservation and what is worth sacrificing to achieve conservation?
 What is clear is that heritage plays an important role in the construction of identity, that of an individual, a multitude, or a city.
 In fact, cultural heritage is often described as forming the material basis of ones identity.
 In this way we can see how colonial heritage, rather than fostering nostalgia or romanticism about the past, is about broadly differentiating the city of Hong Kong from mainland China and the rest of the world.
 The colonial regime valued heritage in a far different way than what we see advocated for by Hong Kong’s civil society.
 It was only in 1976 that the Antiquities and Monuments Office was established by the British to survey and record archeological sites dating as far back as Neolithic period.
 The aim of holding / possessing heritage in this curatorial manner differs dramatically from the type of public history on display at the Tai Kwun Centre.
 The social atmosphere surrounding the 1997 handover amplified the importance of heritage in civil discourse as it became and important way to mark the independence of the city.
 In order to grapple with this transitional politics of integration with the Chinese system, there was a transformation in the meaning of colonial architectures.

 Questions of identity are not the only context within which to understand the importance of built-heritage to the city.
 The wealth disparity within Hong Kong has grown to the greatest in 45 years, leading many to question the trajectory of urban development from the point of view of equity and social justice.
 Non-institutionalised social movements have responded to this growing social and economic inequality, threatening the already unstable governance structure of Hong Kong.
 We must understand the advocacy at play in debates over heritage as fundamentally related to the elite driven development of the city’s built environment.
-The transformation of Hong Kong Harbour, famously depicted in the Figure 3 photograph, demonstrates how rapid economic growth disrupts and erases the material inscription of the past onto place.
+The transformation of Hong Kong Harbour (see Figure 1) demonstrates how rapid economic growth disrupts and erases the material inscription of the past onto place.
 As Karl Marx famously remarked about the destabilising and revolutionary consequences of capitalist development: “all that is solid melts into air.”
 This statement finds a corollary in the work of Ackbar Abbas on the state of Hong Kong, when he describes the endemic “culture of disappearance” that defines the city’s urbanity.

 No case exemplified this relentless current of disappearance, that the demolition of Hong Kong’s Queen’s Pier and Star Ferry.
 13 years ago demonstrations to save this historic landmark thrust into centre stage a debate around heritage and preservation that remains active to this day.
-Protest, as those shown in figure 5, propelled the twin narratives of protecting public space and collective memory into public consciousness.
+Protest propelled the twin narratives of protecting public space and collective memory into public consciousness.
 While it was a colonial architecture that they were hoping to conserve, the act of preservation was, in practice, diametrically opposed to the colonial regime’s attitude towards urban transformation.
 Scholars, such as Him Chung, have noted that after the 1997 hangover, policy regarding built-heritage remained mired in the colonial regimes negligence of public history.
 Queen’s Pier is still remembered as a piece of Hong Kong history which was erased through the violence of demolition, unsettling the public and place based identity it afforded to residents of Hong Kong.